The classification of term structure shapes in the two-factor Vasicek model -- a total positivity approach: Sign sequences, total positivity and Descartes systems

 \item A subsequence which also preserves the initial sign is called a \textbf{head} and a subsequence which preserves the terminal sign is called a \textbf{tail}.
 We write

-for the respective relations. \item Sign sequences should only keep track of `strong' sign changes.\footnote{A sign change from $\pp$ to $0$ and back to $\pp$, for example, is not considered a strong sign change, whereas a sign change from $\pp$ to $0$ and then to $\mm$ is.} Therefore we add the convention that sign sequences \textbf{containing zeroes} can be reduced to a pure sequence by simply omitting all zeroes and then applying the reduction rules described above.
+for the respective relations. \item Sign sequences should only keep track of `strong' sign changes.\footnote{A sign change from $\pp$ to $0$ and back to $\pp$, for example, is not considered a strong sign change, whereas a sign change from $\pp$ to $0$ and then to $\mm$ is.} Therefore we add the convention that \textbf{zeroes} in sign sequences can simply be omitted to obtain an equivalent sign sequence.
 E.g. we have

-Note that all strong sign changes (and their direction) are preserved under the described reduction. \item If a variable, say $a$, appears inside a sign sequence, it should be interpreted as `sign of $a$'.
+Note that all strong sign changes (and their direction) are preserved under this reduction. \item If a variable, say $a$, appears inside a sign sequence, it should be interpreted as `sign of $a$'.
 E.g. the sign sequence $\sise{ab}$ evaluates to $\sise{\pp\mm}$ if $a = 6$ and $b = -1$ and to $\sise{\mm}$ if $a = -1$, $b = 0$. \item Let $f$ be a continuous function, defined on a subset $X$ of $\RR$ and not constantly zero.
 The \textbf{sign sequence of $f$} is the sequence of signs that $f$ takes on between its zeroes.
 Only functions with finite sign sequences will be considered and we denote the sign sequence of such a function $f$ by $\sseq(f)$.
 For example

-\end{enumerate} In some cases, the first and the last sign in the sign sequence of $f$ will be of particular interest.
-For them, we use the notation